 Projects and priorities change, but choosing a Live Video Streaming API is often a long-term decision.

-The API code for your video streaming host will be integrated throughout your platform.
-It’s certainly possible to switch providers later, but it’s generally a big hassle.
+The API code for your live video hosting service will be integrated throughout your platform.
+Of course, it’s certainly possible to switch providers later.
+That said, it’s generally a big hassle you want to avoid if possible.
 In some cases, you get locked into a bad choice.
-Then you have to live with the consequences of that choice for a long time.
+Then, you have to live with the consequences of that choice for a long time.